UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 That said ...

-You may want to go get the educational edition of PyCharm:
+You may want to go get the educational edition of PyCharm, which is awesome:

 https://www.jetbrains.com/pycharm-edu/

-Which is awesome.